Text2TCS/Transrelation/README.md

-# Transrelation - CogALex VI submission
+# Transrelation - CogALex VI Submission

 This is a description of our system submitted to the CogaLex VI shared task (https://sites.google.com/site/cogalexvisharedtask/).
 We use a single multilingual model in order to annotate the four different test sets.